charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 - Install React, Webpack and Babel components
   - react and react-dom
   - babel core and babel loader
-  - babel env, react and stage-0
+  - babel env, react
 - Add bundle script to **package.json**.
 This is the script runs webback.

     cp $ELF_TEMPLATES/React/ReactNpm

 ## ReactBasics Directory

-Ceate a directory called **Week01-ReactBasics** in your repository and navigate into it:
+Create a directory called **Week01-ReactBasics** in your repository and navigate into it:

 ```
 mkdir Week01-ReactBasics && cd Week01-ReactBasics